madwaro/MiseEnPlace/README.md

 Mise En Place is a Sketch plug-in that helps you prep before you start cooking your designs.

+# Re-title Layers

+Cleans up layer names removing path information, the word copy, and converting `PascalCase` into __Sentence case__.

+For example, a layer named `Misc/Button/SolidWithButton` gets renamed to `Solid with button`.

 # Sort artboards

 I got tired of arranging artboards in the layer list to match the order I saw in